Lara Flynn Boyle: Career

 When discussing Lynch's direction, Boyle stated, "I remember, in the pilot, I did a very long scene that we had to shoot 30 or 40 times.
 David came up to me and said quietly, in my ear: 'Think of how gently a deer has to move in the snow…' It was strange direction.
 But that's what I thought of, and it worked.
 We were at the helm of a piece of heaven on Twin Peaks and we just went where David Lynch told us.
 That might sound very obscure but it really is true.
 How he sees the world is how we should all see the world."

 In October 1990, while promoting Twin Peaks, Boyle was featured on the cover of Rolling Stone magazine along with her co-stars Mädchen Amick and Sherilyn Fenn.
-While starring on Twin Peaks, Boyle portrayed Sarah in Clint Eastwood's action film The Rookie (1990), Rosarita in Adam Rifkin's satirical comedy film The Dark Backward (1991), Mara Motes in Michael Karbelnikoff's crime film Mobsters (1991), and Sandra Gladstone in the romantic thriller Eye of the Storm (1991).

-Boyle also appeared in the television films Terror on Highway 91 (1989), The Preppie Murder (1989), as well as episodes of The Hidden Room and May Wine.
+While starring on Twin Peaks, Boyle portrayed Sarah in Clint Eastwood's action film The Rookie (1990), Rosarita in Adam Rifkin's satirical comedy film The Dark Backward (1991), Mara Motes in crime film Mobsters (1991), and Sandra Gladstone in the romantic thriller Eye of the Storm (1991).
+Boyle also appeared in the television films Terror on Highway 91 and The Preppie Murder (both in 1989), as well as episodes of The Hidden Room (1991) and May Wine.

 Shortly after the cancellation of Twin Peaks, plans were being made for a feature film adaptation.
-Boyle was asked by Lynch to reprise her role as Donna Hayward in the psychological horror film Twin Peaks: Fire Walk with Me (1992) but she was unable to commit to the project due to scheduling conflicts with her roles as Heather in Marc Rocco's drama film Where the Day Takes You (alongside her Twin Peaks co-star Kyle MacLachlan), Stacy in Penelope Spheeris's comedy Wayne's World, and Beverly Franks in Alan Rudolph's crime drama Equinox.
+Boyle was asked by Lynch to reprise her role as Donna Hayward in the psychological horror film Twin Peaks: Fire Walk with Me (1992) but she was unable to commit to the project due to scheduling conflicts with her roles as Heather in Marc Rocco's drama film Where the Day Takes You (alongside her Twin Peaks co-star Kyle MacLachlan), Stacy in Penelope Spheeris's comedy film Wayne's World, and Beverly Franks in Alan Rudolph's crime drama Equinox.
 This led to her being replaced by actress Moira Kelly.
 In 1993, Boyle starred as Kris Bolin in the thriller film The Temp and portrayed the temptress Suzanne Brown in the neo-noir film Red Rock West alongside Nicolas Cage and Dennis Hopper.